DIY Painted and Embellished Shoes

 We admit this boot is not for beginners, but we wanted to include some more advanced DIY shoes to show you how far you can go when you get experienced at painting and embellishing shoes.
 Destiny made this for a professional and amateur costumers conference by lightly rubbing on Metallic Rust with a rag and using Neopaque Black paints, with all the steampunk embellishments glued on using E6000.

 For the detailed story, read her blog post about how she made them.

 Gladiator Sandals: Two Versions of the Same Shoe

-One of the advantages our Sassy Feet designs is that they come from two very different people with two very different aestheics.
-One is in her early 60’s, the other is in her late 20s.
+One of the advantages our Sassy Feet designs is that they come from two very different people with two very different aesthetics.
+One is in her 60’s, the other is in her 30s’.
 One day we decided to have fun with this duality and bought a pair of platinum-colored gladiator sandals.
-The idea was that each of us would do our own design on one of them.
+The idea was that each of us would do our own design on them.

 Margot called hers Shades of Turquoise.
 It is done in a version of color blocking using Pearlescent Turquoise progressively tinted with Pearl White and progressively shaded with Neopaque Black.
 The strap that’s 100% Pearlescent Turquoise is the middle one.
 She described the process in this blog post.